julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ## Witches Rely on The Plant Kingdom for Protection

 Across centuries and continents, witches, cunning folk, and healers have turned to the green world for protection.
-These aren’t just healing herbs, they are sentinels, spirit allies, and guardians between worlds.
+These aren’t just herbs, but sentinels, spirit allies, and guardians between worlds.

 Rooted in ritual and folklore, each one has **earned its place in the witch’s apothecary through centuries of practical magic**.